 As of 2005, Sperry Glacier covers an area of around 216 acres.
 This represents a 75% decrease since the mid-19th century when it measured 933 acres.
 Between 1966 and 2005, it decreased in size by 35%.
 Its reduction has left behind new geological features, including moraines, lakes, and streams.

 By the middle of the 20th century, scientists began to note a significant retreat in the glacial coverage of Glacier National Park.
 Photographs indicated that many of the 150 previously identified glaciers had disappeared.
 Between 1850 and 1979, around 73% of the glaciers had been lost.
 By the 1980’s, the US Geological Survey began to study the remaining glaciers more closely, the same decade that the glaciers began a continuous pattern of retreat.

 The disappearance of these glaciers (and others around the world) has been attributed to global warming.
-Since 1900, the average temperature in this park has increased by 2.4° fahrenheit every year, 1.9 times more than the global average.
+Since 1900, the average temperature in this park has increased by 2.4°F, 1.9 times more than the global average.
 If the global climate change trends continue, researchers predict that Glacier National Park will no longer have glaciers by 2030.
 Many of the remaining active (over 25 acres) glaciers will be gone before that date.

 Today, most researchers believe it is too late to save the glaciers at Glacier National Park.
 Park officials do, however, teach about the effects of global climate change and encourage sustainability in personal and professional life.
 One of the first steps, they say, is to calculate the carbon footprint of certain activities in order to learn how small changes in lifestyle or business practices can reduce greenhouse gas emissions around the world.
 Additionally, researchers suggest following the 3R’s: reduce, reuse, and recycle.
 Reducing energy use, taking public transportation or walking, and eating locally are all changes that can be made to save other glaciers and environments around the world.